AdamPaternostro/Training-Azure-DevOps/README.md

    - You can verify the new code is moving through environments by viewing the websites (the prod slot will have the changes, the old site will be in the preprod slot)

 ### Implement a Gate
+Gates allow you to apply custom business logic to your release pipeline.
+You can test current metrics to see if a site is too busy to deploy and query a REST endpoints to check on conditions that need to be tested.
 1. Edit the Build
 2. Clone the Copy Files task SampleWebApp-ARM-Templates
 3. Edit the new task and change the folder to AzureFunction-ARM-Templates
 4. Add a new task Archive Files
    - Root Folder: AzureFunction-Code
+   - Uncheck "Prepend root folder name to archive paths"
    - Archive File to Create: $(Build.ArtifactStagingDirectory)/AzureFunction.zip
 5. Save and Build
-6. Edit the Prod stage
+6. Edit the Prod stage in the Release pipeline
 7. Clone the ARM task
    - Edit Template path (e.g. $(System.DefaultWorkingDirectory)/_Training-Azure-DevOps-Build/drop/arm-function-template.json)
    - Edit the Override template parameters